-Today, technology is driving change in healthcare
+Today, technology is a driving force for change in healthcare.

 WHAT IS THE DIABETES COMPASS?

 The Diabetes Compass is a commitment to improve the quality of diabetes care in primary care settings.
 The Diabetes Compass leverages digital solutions to reduce vulnerabilities in the diabetes care pathway and improve outcomes for people living with diabetes and hypertension.

 WHY THE DIABETES COMPASS?

 Diabetes is a leading cause of morbidity and mortality globally.
 Many health systems are strengthening their national NCD responses, and the Diabetes Compass aims to complement these efforts by leverage innovative digital health solutions at community and facility levels.

 Using a collaborative model in which global and local partners co-create solutions, the Diabetes Compass aims to do three things:

 - Strengthen NCD health information systems to improve care delivery, quality management, and policy and planning